adahooniłigii, 1956-11-01, pages 1-3

 Neeznáá nááhaijį’ binahjį’ Wááshindoon nályééh bóókeed dooleełgo bee nihoot’ą́ą́ ńt’éé’ éí náás nídeest’ą́ silį́į́’.

-Over the next ten years through, Washington will be putting a burden and requesting (that), as it moved backwards it will move straight ahead and will strongly remain steady and stay settled.
+Over the next ten years through, as Washington will be requesting a package, as it moved backwards it will be moved straight / even when it didn’t pass, it will be pushed forward.

 Díí dó’ Naabeehó dine’é bídéét’i’ níigo Mr. Littell yaa nahasni’.

-This is important (concerning, worrisome, necessary, urgent, extending as a rope that was getting strechted) to the Navajo people, said Mr. Little as reported.
+This is also connected to (as a rope) to the Navajo people, said Mr. Little as reported.

 Utah biyi’jí Naabeehó łį́į́’ bits’ą́ą́’ daagą́ą́’ ha’níigo baa hani’ yę́ę ’ałdó’ yaa nahasni’ Mr. Littell.

-With respect to the horses inside Utah from which they are running away suffering from draught, as he said it’s reported, about that also reported Mr. Littlell.
+With respect to the Navajo horses that are away in the direction Utah as he said it’s reported, about that also reported Mr. Littlell.

 Mr. Littell nahasni’ dóó índa Naabeehó ya ghá’diit’aahii nilį́įgo Tségháhoodzánígi sidáhígíí bíjí binaanish danilíinii yaa ch’ínááhoní’ą́.